Your cart is currently empty!

 How Do I Plan the Lighting Layout of a Factory?

 You don’t have to do that yourself, our lighting plan service does that for you.
 As we stated above, we first need some information from you.
 Give us the building dimensions, light levels needed, quantity and wattage of current fixtures, and voltage input.
-We will do the rest.
-Our lighting plan will calculate the total number of fixtures needed and placement.
+We will do the rest and create a factory lighting design.
+Our lighting plan will calculate the total number of factory lights and industrial light fixtures needed and placement.

 Creating a lighting plan will resolve these issues in the software before any money is spent.

-The best way is to start out with either a scaled floor plan or, if it’s a large open space, is to know the dimensions of the area.
+The best way to start is with either a scaled floor plan or if it’s a large open space, the dimensions of the area.
 It is also important to know the mounting height of the fixtures, and the desired light levels you will need.

 This is measured in foot candles.
 If you do not know the amount of light you need, tell us the use of the space and we can recommend the proper light level.
 From this information, we will have the basis for creating a lighting plan.